-In 2020, the average annual peak hours spent in congestion in the urbanized areas across the United States was 23.83 hours (see Table 15, Annual Peak Hours Spent in Congestion per Auto Commuter, 2020, Figure 10).
-Annual peak hours spent in congestion range from 1.75 in Idaho to 86.14 in New Jersey.
+In 2020, the average annual hours of delay per auto commuter in urbanized areas was 27.04 hours (see Table 15, Annual Hours of Delay per Auto Commuter, Figure 10).
+Annual hours of delay range from 6.5 in Wyoming to 48 in New Jersey.
 The congestion problem is primarily concentrated in the major cities of just a few states.

-Between 2019 and 2020 overall congestion improved in 46 states and worsened in four.
-Commuters in 28 states spent fewer than 10 hours sitting in peak-hour congestion in 2020.
-Commuters in 17 other states spent less than 40 hours sitting in peak-hour congestion.
-Commuters in the bottom four states (New Jersey, Delaware, Illinois, and New York) spent more than 50 hours per year in traffic congestion.
+In 2020, commuters in six states spent fewer than 10 hours of delay sitting in peak-hour congestion.
+Commuters in 41 other states spent less than 40 hours of delay sitting in peak-hour congestion.
+Commuters in the bottom three states (New Jersey, New York, and Massachusetts) spent more than 40 hours of delay per year in traffic congestion.

 Urbanized Area Traffic Congestion — Annual Peak Hours Spent in Congestion Per Commuter